Separate names with a comma.

 Me too, can't wait !

 I deleted a post of mine that contained some questionable humor.
 It was a follow up on the Roost Disclaimer.
 It jokingly suggested that some guys were using a couple of "Roost Relief" Smooth Tranny Permission Pills in their wife's latte to help smooth things over when they announce they are going dirt biking.
 I thought the image of the fake advertisement might be a bit too "off color" for this site.
-If you're interested, send me a pm and I'll give you a copy of the image and you can let me know if it's too much.
 We all know at least one guy who's wife is always shutting down his riding.

 WHEW!!
 OK, lots of stuff to cover here.
 First, the meat of this ride is very much still in the planning stages.
 It's been a long winter in the west with a constant barrage of low pressure "troughs" bringing a steady string of storms through.
 We continue to be in this pattern this Spring although we are getting short windows of high pressure between the storms.
 This is not the ideal weather pattern for a week or two week minimalist journey.
 My planning basically involves waiting for a good window of weather.
 I'm hoping to roll out early next week but we'll see how the weather shakes out.